 A variety of different whisky options are available from this distillery, running the gamut from White Label to the 18 Year Old at opposite ends of the pricing spectrum – all of which are going to deliver a unique experience that scotch whisky enthusiasts have come to love.

-Many find White Label to be a perfect entry point into the world of scotch.
+Many find Dewar’s White Label to be a perfect entry point into the world of scotch.

-An affordable option, the whisky in these bottles has only been aged between three and four years.
+An affordable option, the Dewar’s Scotch Whisky in these bottles has only been aged between three and four years.
 The nose has a little bit of lemon, some pear, and just a small amount of butterscotch – but the overwhelming majority of the nose is made up of fruits and grain spirits.

 The body is going to be mostly a creamy, lemony, honey kind of flavor with just a very little bit of heat from the peat.
 At a couple of drops of water to this scotch and you’ll pick up vanilla notes that weren’t there before.